metaDMG-dev/metaDMG-core/docs/source/dashboard.md

 The `Specific taxas` dropdown menu allow one to focus on specific taxas or tax IDs.
 This could e.g. be `Lactobacillales` or `711`.

-The `Taxanomic path contains` is a more general filter, that allows one to select e.g. all taxa that are within the bacteria superkingdom by writing `Bacteria` or within the fusobacteria class by writing `Fusobacteriia`.
+The `Taxonomic path contains` is a more general filter, that allows one to select e.g. all taxa that are within the bacteria superkingdom by writing `Bacteria` or within the fusobacteria class by writing `Fusobacteriia`.

 ### Fits